tmewett/BrogueCE/README.md

 If you downloaded the source code, you will need to build the game first.
 For instructions, see `BUILD.md`.

+On Windows, if you want to run from the command prompt, use `brogue-cmd.bat` instead of `brogue.exe`.

 About
 -----